-In the Seattle area, examples of NWMLS-powered real estate sites (or apps) are Redfin, Estately, Windermere and John L Scott.
-We highly recommend Redfin because we feel it is the easiest to use, has the most features and is available on the web, iPhone and Android.
+In the Seattle area, examples of NWMLS-powered real estate sites (or apps) are our own, Redfin, Estately, Windermere, and John L Scott.
+We highly recommend Redfin because we feel it is the easiest to use, has the most features, and is available on the web, iPhone, and Android.
 We’re also biased because Matt spent seven years working at Redfin.

-What about Zillow, Trulia or Realtor.com?
+What about Zillow, Trulia, or Realtor.com?
 These sites do not receive their home listings directly from the NWMLS, so we recommend against using them.
 Their listings come instead from individual agents and their brokerages, who may not have the resources to provide the most up-to-date information or remove listings as soon as a home goes off the market.
-Here’s a good read on the data accuracy of real estate sites.

 If you decide to use Redfin, here are a few tips to get the most out of your experience: